galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 {: .hands_on}

-Now we visualize and analyze the classification using "Plot confusion matrix, precision, recall and ROC and AUC curves" tool in galaxy.
+Now we visualize and analyze the classification using the "Plot confusion matrix, precision, recall and ROC and AUC curves" tool.

 > ### {% icon hands_on %} Hands-on: Check and visualize the classification
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualize the classification: